 No, it isn’t all genetic.
 Genetic variants combine with environmental factors in mood disorders.

 In fact, multiple genetic pathways can increase the susceptibility to mood disorders – this isn’t a one-size-fits-all problem.
-Multiple causes, many solutions.
+Multiple causes and many solutions.

 One factor in mood disorders is a disruption of the circadian rhythm genes.